kbarker223/kbarker223.github.io/README.md

 - Statistics and Data Science, B.S. | University of California, Santa Barbara (_September 2022-Present_)

 ## More about Me:
-- Check out my resume for more details: [Resume](/assets/img/Jan25ResumePDF.pdf)
+- Check out my [resume](/assets/img/Jan25ResumePDF.pdf) for more details
-- Connect with me on LinkedIn!
-[My LinkedIn](www.linkedin.com/in/kaiabarker)
+- Connect with me on my [LinkedIn](www.linkedin.com/in/kaiabarker)!

 ## Projects
 [github]()